 SFU VentureLabs collaborates with science and tech-focused companies through structured accelerator programs designed for development and growth with actionable advice, hands-on mentoring, and valuable resources.

-Discovery Foundation's Business Development 101 Program is a new, highly interactive course focusing on developing strategic alliances and business development skills for executives in Health Sciences companies.
-It will be taught through a combination of case studies, presentations, group discussions, and mentorship in a 1 day intensive workshop, with follow-on mentorship support.
+In its second iteration, the Discovery Foundation Business Development Boot Camp for Health Sciences Ventures, is a highly interactive course focusing on developing strategic alliances and business development skills for executives in the Health industry.
+It will be taught through a combination of case studies, presentations, group discussions, and mentorship in a one day intensive workshop, with follow-on mentorship support.
 Taken together, the materials and support provide an integrated view on licensing transactions or deals, including early-stage licensing within universities, companies and other organizations.
 This course will be delivered by experts, and includes legal, valuation, and business specialists as a part of the instruction and mentoring team.